Brandon4828/cursed-seagate-drive/README.md

 ## 🪦 Why This Is Here

-I wanted to document it in some way, in case it ever did die permanently, and the fact that
+I wanted to document it in some way, in case it ever did die permanently, and the fact that someone might know what is going on lol.

 ---